famzila/famzila/README.md

   <a href="https://twitter.com/"><img src="https://cdn.worldvectorlogo.com/logos/twitter-6.svg" title="Twitter" alt="Twitter Account" width="40"/></a>
   <br><br>

-- 🙋 I'm a passionate web developer and software engineer in France.
+- 🙋 I'm a passionate software engineer in France and Angualr GDE.
 With 7 years of experience, I worked on several projects.
 I love technology, innovation, and sharing what I know 💡.
 I help people build the website they want and need!
 I'm also a Mentor at [MyJobGlasses](https://www.myjobglasses.com/professionals/5d8c75bb157a1b1273b2158b) ✊ and mother of 3 lovely cats 🐱.

 - 📫 The best way to reach me is [Linkedin](https://www.linkedin.com/in/fatima-amzil-9031ba95/).
 You can also send me a mail at famzil.contact@gmail.com.